Keenan-Nicholson/Keenan-Nicholson/README.md

 📬 **Contact**

-- You can reach me by search East Coast Trails for a man with a golden retriever or email @ keenanbnicholson@gmail.com
+- You can reach me by searching East Coast Trails for a man with a golden retriever or email @ keenanbnicholson@gmail.com